 Martin qualified as a doctor in 1981.
 He trained in general and vascular surgery before electing to enter General Practice.
 From 1990 until 2004 he was a GP partner in a training practice.

-From 2006-2012 he was Deputy Chief Executive and Director of Strategic Planning and Health Outcomes for NHS Lincolnshire as well as a member of the National Patient Safety Forum and Vice Chair of East Midlands Specialised Commissioning Group.
+From 2006-2012 Martin was Deputy Chief Executive and Director of Strategic Planning and Health Outcomes for NHS Lincolnshire, as well as a member of the National Patient Safety Forum and Vice Chair of East Midlands Specialised Commissioning Group.

 He was appointed his new role within the Medical Directorate of NHS England in 2012.

 In the film Minority Report there is a scene where Tom Cruise stands in front of an interactive screen, filled with random images of future events, to analyse and interpret what is going to happen, so that action can be taken to stop a predictable crime.
 The NHS remains a highly reactive system where we […]

 I was at a roundtable on how health and care services need to change to meet the needs of people with multiple conditions.
 We heard from a patient who described the problems he was facing managing his diabetes, the after effects of his cancer care and his respiratory and arthritic problems.
 And then he said: […]